Emurasoft/emurasoft.github.io/en/dlg/customize/web/index.md

 Selects where the Web Browser bar should be positioned in the EmEditor window.

-## Use Web Browser within EmEditor to view web sites check box
+## Use Web Browser within EmEditor to view websites checkbox

 Specifies that the Web Browser within EmEditor should be used to view web sites.

-## Prompt when viewing a web site check box
+## Prompt when viewing a website checkbox

 Specifies that a prompt dialog box should be displayed to select whether the Web Browser within EmEditor should be used to view web sites.